Creating a Disaster Recovery Plan for Your WordPress Site

 Keeping Your Site Secure

-If your site being hacked is the most likely scenario requiring a full site recovery then it makes sense to do all you can prevent that hack happening in the first place.
+If your site being hacked is the most likely scenario requiring a full site recovery then it makes sense to do all you can prevent that hack from happening in the first place.

 Put aside time, or get professional help, to ensure that all the appropriate security steps have been taken for your site.